 Easter Baskets for Food Bank – with an emphasis on tooth care

 Troop 60005 from California helps fulfill Food Pantry’s wish for Easter Baskets with less candy, more tooth care.
-The Girl Scouts of Moorpark, California have made Easter Baskets for families cared for by the local Food Pantry for the past couple of years.
-This year – the charity asked the girls to expand their Girl Scout service project to think about how to reduce the amount of candy – and help the kids with tooth care issues.
+The scouts of Moorpark, California have made Easter Baskets for families cared for by the local Food Pantry for the past couple of years.
+This year – the charity asked the girls to expand their GS community service project to think about how to reduce the amount of candy – and help the kids with tooth care issues.

-The Girl Scouts came up with several ideas including:
+The Girls came up with several ideas including:

 - tooth brushes with cute, animal “bobble heads”